 - Side-effects to certain medicines.

-- Various hormonal problems (including an overactive thyroid gland).
+- Various hormone problems (including an overactive thyroid gland).

 - Certain cancers.

 If you have generalised hyperhidrosis your doctor is likely to examine you and do some tests to find out the cause.
-Treatment depends on the cause.
+The treatment depends on the cause.

-The following may be all that you need if the condition is mild.
-They may help in addition to other treatments in more severe cases.
+There is usually no single magic cure for excessive sweating but there is still a lot you can do.
+The following may be all that you need if the excessive sweating is mild.
+They may also help in addition to other treatments in more severe cases.

 - If you find that soaps irritate the affected skin, use a bland soap substitute such as a moisturiser (emollient) ointment or cream.